martijnpoppen/nl.lrvdlinden.rss-feed-reader/README.md

 ---

 ## Usage ⚙
-- Install this app on your Homey.
+- - Install this app on your Homey.
+- Add RSS Feed Reader as a new device.
+- Go to your device's settings and enter an rss feed.

 ---